 But not too much juices!

 Juice consumption could have its nutrition drawbacks, namely it is rich in calories so drinking it in excess adds extra unnecessary calories to your child's nutrition.
-This also makes juice consumption among the major contributing factors to childhood obesity.
+This also makes juice consumption as one among the major contributing factor to childhood obesity.

 Moreover, drinking too much juice could trigger in your child chronic diarrhoea, gas, bloating and abdominal pains because of the quick passage of carbohydrates from the juice to his delicate gastrointestinal tract, which he will not be able to tolerate.